ahartloper/rlmtp/protocols/readme.md

 - load_protocol, [LPN]

 Where:
-- grade is the steel grade (e.g, S355)
+- [grade] is the steel grade (e.g, S355)
-- additional_spec are any additional specifications for the steel (e.g., J2+N)
+- [additional_spec] are any additional specifications for the steel (e.g., J2+N)
-- fy is the nominal yield stress in megapascals (e.g., 355)
+- [fy] is the nominal yield stress in megapascals (e.g., 355)
-- fu is the nominal tensile stress in megapascals (e.g., 490)
+- [fu] is the nominal tensile stress in megapascals (e.g., 490)
-- tag is an identifier for the specific specimen (e.g., C2)
+- [tag] is an identifier for the specific specimen (e.g., C2)
-- source is where the steel came from (e.g., HEB500 web, 25 mm plate)
+- [source] is where the steel came from (e.g., HEB500 web, 25 mm plate)
-- M- is the nominal outer diameter of the specimen (e.g., M8, M20)
+- [M-] is the nominal outer diameter of the specimen (e.g., M8, M20)
-- L is the nominal length of the reduced parallel section in millimeters
+- [L] is the nominal length of the reduced parallel section in millimeters
-- d1, d2, d3 are the measured diameters of the reduced parallel section in millimeters, there must be exactly 3 values
+- [d1], [d2], [d3] are the measured diameters of the reduced parallel section in millimeters, there must be exactly 3 values
-- p, i, d are the proportional (p = K_p), integral (i = T_i), and derivative (d = T_d) constants for the PID controller (force = force control, disp = cross-head displacement control, extenso = extensometer control), there must be exactly three values
+- [p], [i], [d] are the proportional (p = K_p), integral (i = T_i), and derivative (d = T_d) constants for the PID
+controller (force = force control, disp = cross-head displacement control, extenso = extensometer control), there must be exactly three values
-- dd-mm-yyyy is the day-month-year when the test is conducted
+- [dd-mm-yyyy] is the day-month-year when the test is conducted
-- name is the name of the test personnel
+- [name] is the name of the test personnel
-- location is the laboratory where the test was conducted (e.g., EPFL RESSLab)
+- [location] is the laboratory where the test was conducted (e.g., EPFL RESSLab)
-- setup is the name of the test machine (e.g., w+b)
+- [setup] is the name of the test machine (e.g., w+b)
-- temperature is the ambient room temperature when the test begins
+- [temperature] is the ambient room temperature when the test begins
-- LPN is the load protocol identification tag (e.g., LP1, LP9, DCY1)
+- [LPN] is the load protocol identification tag (e.g., LP1, LP9, DCY1)

 ## Database Management

-A hierachical structure is assumed for the database.
+A hierarchical structure is assumed for the database.
 The database is divided into Campaigns, where each campaign consists of several different load protocols, and each load protocol can be conducted on multiple specimens.
 The contents of each specimen_directory is defined in the "Specimen Directory Protocol" section.